apify/apify-docs/sources/platform/actors/development/deployment/source_types.md

 Note that the example Actor is available in the Apify Store as [apify/example-github-gist](https://apify.com/apify/example-github-gist).

-Similarly, as with the [Git repository](#git-repository), the source code can consist of multiple files and directories, it can contain a custom **Dockerfile** and the Actor description is taken from <strong>README.md</strong>.
+Similarly, as with the [Git repository](#git-repository), the source code can consist of multiple files and directories and can contain a custom **Dockerfile**.
+The Actor description is taken from the <strong>README.md</strong>.
 If you don't use a [custom Dockerfile](../actor_definition/dockerfile.md#custom-dockerfile), the root file of your application must be named `main.js`.